jonlpersson/ed-latimore/site/_posts/2022-01-06-why-i-quit-boxing-with-only-one-loss.md

 I was already popular and paid for my writing.
 Given what I’d earn in a fight and the hours I had to invest to get it, the cost of boxing began to severely exceed its value.
 When I was broke and didn’t have any other prospects for a great life, boxing made sense.

-Now that I could hop on the internet and sell a product that would make $10-20k in a week and people are genuinely interested in my writing and what’s in my mind, making a living putting my body at risk simply no longer made sense.
+Now that I can hop on the internet and sell a product that would make $10-20k in a week and people are genuinely interested in my writing and what’s in my mind, making a living putting my body at risk simply no longer makes sense.

 ## 3) The lifestyle and time commitment